amirgamil/flora/README.md

 Models = pre-trained word embeddings from FastText (Creative Common License) Corpus = store data for all of records with their assosicated doc2vec mappings

+Todos:
+- Remember to add map and tile files
+- Remember to add corpus and models folder with `.keep`

 Main screen:
 - Sections with different key words in different corners of the screen, each keyword has some "trees" linking to different data (page 1)